-- To remain eligible for federal student aid during the semester, you must be “attending” classes, taking exams, and completing required course work.
+- To remain eligible for federal aid during the semester, you must be “attending” classes, taking exams, and completing required course work.

 - The 1998 Reauthorization of the Higher Education Act requires the University to calculate a Return of Federal Student Aid Funds if you withdraw (officially or unofficially) from all courses on or before attending 60 percent of the semester.

-- With a pro rata schedule, the percentage of the semester attended is used to calculate the amount of your earned/unearned federal student aid funds.
+- With a pro rata schedule, the percentage of the semester attended is used to calculate the amount of your earned/unearned federal aid funds.
 The percentage of semester attended is calculated by using the number of days the student attended and the total number of days in the semester.

-- The unearned portion of your federal student aid funds will be returned to the appropriate aid program(s).
+- The unearned portion of your federal aid funds will be returned to the appropriate aid program(s).
 The funds are returned in the following order:

 - Federal Direct Unsubsidized Stafford Loan